Magi Journey - Persia News/Excerpts

 Magi Journey - Persia

-Magi Journey – Persia contains the same Magi Family from books 1 and 2, traveling from Persepolis, Persia to Bethlehem.
+Magi Journey – Persia contains the same Magi Family from books one and two, traveling from Persepolis, Persia to Bethlehem.
 The family faces the perils of the desert and the Roman Legion outposts that surround Israel.
 The historical tale the Magi teach their children while on the journey begins in 600 BC with the birth of Cyrus and follows his meteoric growth as a king and ruler.
 It also follows the ancient Magi Family as they face the difficulties of life in Babylon.

-Excerpts from Magi Journey – Persia:
+Below are excerpts from Magi Journey – Persia:

 It was April, and in the gentle valley north of Ecbatana,

 wildflowers filled the valley in red, violet, white and bright yellow shades.